sharingapples/r-form/README.md

 ## **Motivation**

-While working with React or React-Native we face the difficulty of state management of a particuar component say in React it is difficult to manage the state of a form in the DOM element.
-So in a situation of onsubmit we need to call all the values within the form.
-So in that case we need to call the refs one by one or access through the state of that component.
+While working with React or React-Native we face the difficulty of state management of a input component say in React it is difficult to manage the state of a form in the DOM element.
+So in a situation of onsubmit we need to call all the values from within the form.
+So in that case we need to either call the refs one by one or access through the state of that component.

 **Problems ??**